 This course provides the learner advanced knowledge of the physiology of strength development.
 Strength exercise design and testing will be a major focus.
 This course also provides instruction in muscle anatomy and kinesiology.
 Students will have the opportunity to develop and implement strength programs in a lab setting.
 This course specifically prepares the learner for the NSCA- CPT (personal trainer) examination which, upon passing, certifies the student as a personal trainer.
 3 Cr Hrs.
-Prerequisite(s): SCI1050 and SCI1100 and HLT1100 or concurrent.
+Course Requirement(s): SCI1050 and SCI1100.
+HLT1100 must be taken before or concurrently with this course.